Say Kia Ora to Kaikoura!

 With plans to get their brewery fully operational and a bar/tasting room underway, they can’t wait for the summer season and the return of the Coastal Pacific.
 So after sitting back and taking in the scenery on the train head to Emporium and share a locally made brew (once you’ve made it out of the escape room of course!)

 The Coastal Pacific train

 The Coastal Pacific train journeys along the ruggedly beautiful coastline, you’ll get astonishingly close to the surging Pacific Ocean and steeply rising Kaikoura Ranges.
-The train departs from Picton or Christchurch daily from 1st December to the 28th April arriving into the Kaikoura Whaleway station.
+The train departs from Picton or Christchurch daily from 27th September 2019 for a limited season, arriving into the Kaikoura Whaleway station.

-We are delighted to be returning to Kaikoura this summer (2018/19), this incredible town welcomes tourists and locals alike with smiles, delicious food and unique experiences.
-With so many must do activities in and out of the ocean, this is the kind of place where you will want stay a while.
+We are delighted to be returning to Kaikoura again this summer (2019/2020), this incredible town welcomes tourists and locals alike with smiles, delicious food and unique experiences.
+With so many must-do activities in and out of the ocean, this is the kind of place where you will want to stay a while.
 There are many more stories to be told, so say Kia Ora to this amazing little town and find out why we love it so much.